bstick12/git-ssh-buildpack/README.md

 This buildpack is designed to work in collaboration with other buildpacks.
 It is compatible to API v0.2 and it supports the stacks "org.cloudfoundry.stacks.cflinuxfs3" and "io.buildpacks.stacks.bionic".
 It has been tested with the [pack CLI](https://github.com/buildpack/pack) v0.5.0.

+List of hosts to communicate with can be defined in `GIT_SSH_HOSTS` environment variable as a comma separated list.
+Default value is `github.com` if `GIT_SSH_HOSTS` is not defined.

 ## Usage

 Export your SSH key to an environment variable named `GIT_SSH_KEY`